Support and information from NCT

 NCT offers reliable support and information about the various stages of pregnancy, week by week.
-Our support line offers practical and emotional support in many areas of pregnancy, birth and early parenthood: 0300 330 0700.
+Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.